 Consider the reverse - if someone reached out to you to learn about the work you do, what would your reaction be?
 In most cases, people are happy to help!
 Sometimes, it's even the case that the other individual feels flattered that you thought of them to speak with.

-Review the Dos and Don'ts below to help navigate your reach outs.
+Review the Dos and Don'ts on the next page to help navigate your reach outs.
 Following these recommendations, you will be guided to develop and refine your information interview questions.